 The Park was a decent experience though far too quick to really offer a solid experience.
 It certainly did look visually striking though that area of course wasn't very large as I finished the entire thing rather quickly and have no desire to playthrough it again.
 The concepts it dove into as far as mental psych and the issues that caused it were well done yet not developed enough to be truly meaningful.
 Another note is that this game is based within "The Secret World" which is another title from them and you get some bonuses for playing this game.
 Other than that I did get some jump scares and good moments of horror yet the length didn't create a lasting effect on me.
 Ultimately it wasn't that scary of an experience as I didn't have anytime to actually get into it at all.

-Review Done on The Park for PC
+The Park for PC

 Review code provided by Funcom